ai-solution-eng/ai-solution-demos/image-generation-comfyui/README.md

 ### Workflow

 Once the demo has been set up, the workflow is straightforward:
-* Open ComfyUI from the Tools & Frameworks page
+* Open ComfyUI from the Tools & Frameworks page.
 * On the left side, click on "Workflows" to open the list of all workflows you have saved during the demo setup, open the ones you are willing to show, then change some of their inputs (usually prompt and image inputs) and run them.
 * Optionally, click on "Apps" to access the apps you have created from the workflows during the demo setup, and run them after changing their inputs values.